Are you wondering “does my dog need a bed in his crate?”

 What to Put in Your Puppy’s Crate?

-Besides proving a bed, what else should you put in a crate with your puppy?
+Besides providing a bed, what else should you put in a crate with your puppy?

 But should you leave water and food in your dog’s crate?